dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/quickhowto.txt

 There are many more properties you can override to customize your views. you can define descriptions for columns, validators for forms, and many more

-Take a look at the Views chapter.
+Take a look at the :doc:`views`.

-But where is ContactGeneralView ?
+But where is ContactGeneralView ? (that was a reference has a related_views)

 Let's define it::